IPS-Eye-White

 In the parable of the sheep and the goats

-Most Christians claim to believe that God is unchanging, yet will foolishly deny that God can (and does) withdraw from people under the new covenant.
-However, they seem to have overlooked that fact that the Lord specifically threatened to remove two church's (Sardis and Ephesus) lamp stand from their place, and implied as much to the church in Thyatira.
-Those churches that kept His deeds to the very end would be rewarded, while the ones that did not were in danger of having their lamp stand removed from its place.
+The Lord specifically threatened to remove two church's (Sardis and Ephesus) lamp stand from their place and implied as much to the church in Thyatira.
+Those churches that kept His deeds to the very end would be rewarded.
+The ones that did not were in danger of having their lamp stand removed from its place.

 To the church in Sardis: He who has the seven Spirits of God and the seven stars, says this: 'I know your deeds, that you have a name that you are alive, but you are dead.
 'Wake up, and strengthen the things that remain, which were about to die; for I have not found your deeds completed in the sight of My God.
 (Revelation 3:1-2 NASB)